AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 1. `Vi[i]` its timestamp
 2. `Vi[k]` the timestamp of any other process Pk at its knowledge

-So the data structure is more ccomplex for processes and also for the protocol to communicate and update the vector.
+So the data structure is more complex for processes and also for the protocol to communicate and update the vector.

 ### Vector clock protocol

 1. Every process Pi increments `Vi[i]` between two events
-2. For $\forall$ sending of a message, the message contains the while vector clock (after incrementing its own entry)
+2. For $\forall$ sending of a message, the message contains the whole vector clock (after incrementing its own entry)
 3. For $\forall$ reception of a message Pj increments its own `Vj[j]=Vj[j]+1` and updates its vector according to `Vj[k] = max(Vi[k], Vj[k])`

 This protocol permits a wider iformation propagation and permits a wider information exchange and diffusion.